 The children are encouraged to read the books they choose at school regularly.
 You can use Oxford Owl to select extra reading books for your child.
 It would be most helpful if you can take time to read with them every week and record your comments in their reading record.
 When they are familiar with the book they should change it for a new one.
 Our book change day is on Wednesday.

 This term, we are going to be continuing to use Read Write Inc for our English lessons.
 We will focus on learning new sounds and reading a range of fiction and non-fiction texts based on the sounds we are familiar with.
 As part of lesson we will develop our comprehension skills by answering questions about what we have read.
 We will also complete a weekly writing task.

 Our Rainbow Spellings in each year group focus on 'tricky words' that are commonly misspelled or do not follow regular rules.
 These words are re-visited two years in a row and are tested regularly.

 This term we will be completing units on number and place value, geometry and addition.
 Take a look at the Maths summary document below to help you understand what your child is learning.

 There is a National Curriculum requirement for children to know their times tables up to 12 x12 by the end of Year 4, at which point they take an online test.
-To support this objective, children from Y2 onwards take part in regular Rainbow Maths tests.
-Each new academic year they start on 'Red' and work their way up through Orange, Yellow and so on.
+To support this objective, children from Y2 onwards take part in daily rainbow maths practice.
+Once children have completed the unit on multiplication in Y2, they start on the 'red' sheet and work their way up through orange, yellow and so on.
 The document below shows what is required for each colour.